insight-platform/Savant/docs/source/getting_started/3_examples.rst

 Examples
 ========

 We developed example pipelines to help people get acquainted with Savant.
 Every example contains a short readme instruction on how to run it.
-Some examples also accompanied by the articles published on Medium.
+Some examples are also accompanied by the articles published on Medium.

 Currently available examples are: